Museum of the Earth in Ithaca faces financial turmoil

 The natural history museum opened in 2003 and features dinosaur displays, interactive exhibits, and more than 7 million fossilized invertebrate specimens, one of the largest collections in the country.
 It is owned by the Paleontological Research Institution, or PRI, which also runs the Cayuga Nature Center.

-PRI Director Warren Allman said the museum’s fate is in danger as the organization struggles to pay off what it owes on the mortgage.
+PRI Director Warren Allmon said the museum’s fate is in danger as the organization struggles to pay off what it owes on the mortgage.

 “If you don't pay your mortgage, you get foreclosed on.
 So that's a very real possibility.
-We are hoping that, obviously, that that doesn't happen,” Allman said.
+We are hoping that, obviously, that that doesn't happen,” Allmon said.

 He added that the public has been incredibly supportive of PRI in its time of need.
 Over the past two weeks, more than 300 people have sent in donations totalling around $25,000.

-“Literally every dollar that people have given us has helped because that's allowed us to stay open longer while we look for these long-term solutions,” Allman said.
+“Literally every dollar that people have given us has helped because that's allowed us to stay open longer while we look for these long-term solutions,” Allmon said.

-Amanda Schmitt Piha, associate director of philanthropy and communications for PRI, said the organization has received donations from across the globe.
+Amanda Schmitt Piha, the Associate Director of Philanthropy and Communications for PRI, said the organization has received donations from across the globe.

 “I've had gifts come in from New Zealand, Poland, Sweden, Great Britain,” she said.

-“People who are going to get out there and make changes in a positive way, both for society and our Earth, are people who understand the science behind it,” Schmitt Piha said.
+“People who are going to get out there and make changes in a positive way, both for society and our Earth, are people who understand the science behind it,” she said.

-The museum, she added, also has a mutually beneficial relationship with Cornell University, accessing its libraries and assisting with the college’s educational pursuits.
+The museum also has a mutually beneficial relationship with Cornell University, accessing its libraries and assisting with the college’s educational pursuits, according to Schmitt Piha.

 “If you were to take a paleontology course through Cornell, you're probably going to take it under an adjunct to someone who's on staff here at PRI and you're going to come to the museum.”